-No matter what scenario you need to accommodate, it’s important to find the portable suction device that best fits the potentially unique needs of your team.
-Have you ever been in a situation where you’ve needed portable emergency suction in the field, but the device you had on-hand didn’t fit the bill?
+No matter what scenario you need to accommodate, it’s important to find the right portable suction device–one that best fits the potentially unique needs of your team.
+Have you ever been in a situation where you needed portable emergency suction in the field, but the device you had on hand didn’t fit the bill?
 Let us know in the comments.

 Editor's note: This blog was originally from July 2021.
 It has been re-published with additional up to date content.